 Housing: The Housing Action Team works with the Coalition for Affordable Housing & Transit, so residents of all incomes can afford to live near transit in Durham.
 Our vision is access to affordable housing and transit for all.

-- 2020 Priorities: Stand with McDougald Terrace resident leadership to get safe, healthy housing and wrap-around services for residents; Stop Evictions; Ban the Box on rental applications so that returning citizens can access housing; advocate for more housing vouchers for homeless and low-income Durham residents; expand tax assistance and repairs to help lower-income homeowners stay in their homes; improve bus transit and ParaTransit ACCESS.
+- Current Priorities: stop evictions; ban the box on rental applications so that returning residents can access housing; advocate new homes for low-income renters and home buyers; expand tax assistance to help lower-income homeowners stay in their homes; improve bus transit and ParaTransit ACCESS.

-- Join us at the Coalition for Affordable Housing and Transit: Meets 3rd Mondays, 12-1pm, First Presbyterian Church, 305 E. Main St.
+- Join us at the Coalition for Affordable Housing and Transit, 3rd Monday of the month, 12:00 - 1:00pm

 - Contacts: Lorisa Seibel (firstname.lastname@example.org).